SalviaSage/Translingual-Phonetic-Alphabet/Translingual Phonetic Alphabet (TPA) Typer/documents/Independent Explanations on Articulatory Phonetics.md

 #### CHAPTER EIGHTEEN ( ﻿ⅩⅧ﻿ ): Alternative Letters in the TPA

-- [﻿](§18.1)ʃ / ş — “ ﻿esh﻿ ” and “ ﻿esse cédille﻿ ”.
+- [﻿](§18.1)ʃ / ş — “ ﻿esh﻿ ” and “ ﻿esse cédille﻿ ” in French.
 They both represent the voiceless postalveolar fricative in the TPA.
 The first sound in “ ﻿sheep﻿ ”.
 I introduced this letter, copying it from Turkish for aesthetics.
 I personally think it looks better than esh [ ﻿ʃ﻿ ]. ‘ ﻿ş﻿ ’ is the preferred letter in the TPA.

 - [﻿](§18.2)i / ı, ɩ̇ / ɩ, ɪ̇ / ɪ — These letters, the iota with or without the dot, represent the same vowel in the TPA.
 While the IPA always writes them with the dot on top, in the TPA, it is not supposed to be written that way.
 This helps us fit diacritics on top of the ‘ ﻿i﻿ ’.
 In the IPA, the small capital ‘ ﻿ɪ﻿ ’ and the ‘ ﻿i﻿ ’ are considered separate vowels, but not here.
 We have { ﻿ᵻ﻿ } where they have [ ﻿ɪ﻿ ] in the IPA.